neelfutane/Django-Project-Bookstore/README.md

 -The app will be accessible at: http://localhost:8000/

-🔄 Jenkins CI/CD
+##🔄 Jenkins CI/CD
--A Jenkins pipeline is configured to:
+A Jenkins pipeline is configured to:

 -Pull the latest code from GitHub
 -Build Docker containers